-Scott Pluckhahn, Account Manager & Garden Designer
+Scott Pluckhahn, Landscape Designer

 Scott is a life-long gardener.
 He and his partner live on a pre-Civil War farmstead (a Georgia Trust property) east of Atlanta.
 They share the farm with 2 happy dogs, a very content cat, 3 big sheep, 21 productive chickens and 4 crazy geese.